Tap the text to show or hide reading controls.

 Eyes aside, even burning through every last scrap of his paltry mana bought him sixty seconds at most.

-Yujin’s gaze turned toward the Draconian corpse’s chest.The heart that had stopped.He brought the dragon-race essence dwelling within it under control with the Spirit-Eye.
+Yujin’s gaze turned to the Draconian corpse’s chest, to the heart that had stopped.
+With the Spirit-Eye, he brought the dragon-race essence dwelling within it under control.

-A formula that pinned the essence of a soul into a dead body.Its original use was a curse for making a spirit dwell in a particular object or place.A curse formula inscribed with the dragon race’s essence.
+The formula pinned the essence of a soul into a dead body; originally it had been a curse for making a spirit dwell in a particular object or place.
+Here, he inscribed it with the dragon race’s essence.

-I have no skill for it, but inscribing the circuit, that much I can do.
+I have no skill for it, but inscribing the circuit — that much I can do.

-Having once stood at the pinnacle of all Necromancers, he could sketch any halfway-ordinary curse formula with his eyes closed.The formula was complete in an instant.
+Having once stood at the pinnacle of all Necromancers, he could sketch any halfway-ordinary curse formula with his eyes closed.
+The formula was complete in an instant.

-The mana smelt-fluid the Draconian corpse had drunk in over the past three days reacted to the formula and began to feed it power.The mana that had soaked through its whole body funneled toward the chest, and then.
+The mana smelt-fluid the corpse had drunk in over the past three days reacted to the formula and began to feed it power.
+The mana that had soaked through its whole body funneled toward the chest.

 — Ba-dump.
 Ba-dump.